 - Rigorous tracking of students' progress half termly.

-- Tutors, Heads of Year and teachers are using the data to support students who need to catch up.
+- Tutors, Heads of Year and Teachers are usign the data to support students who need to catch up.

-- Students who need to catch up are easily identifiable in all classes via PIMS & SIMS and through a blue dot system on all books.
+- Students who need to catch up are easily identifiable in all classes via PIMS & SIMS.

-- Increased contact with parents with an additional meeting for Year 7's parents with tutors to ensure that parents are clear about how they can support their child how well they have settled into Joseph Leckie Academy.
+- Parental introductory phone calls for Year 7's parents by tutors to ensure that parents are clear about how they can support their child and to discuss how well they have settled into Joseph Leckie Academy.

-In Year 7 83% of Pupil Premium students are now making expected or better progress.
+16 students received Form Time Lexia 100% are now making expected or better progress.